Ipstenu/varnish-http-purge/readme.txt

 In addition, your <em>entire</em> cache will be deleted on the following actions:

 * Changing themes
-* Press the 'Purge Varnish Cache' button on the dashboard or toolbar
+* Pressing the <strong>Empty Cache</strong> button on the dashboard or toolbar

 Plugins can hook into the purge actions as well, to filter their own events to trigger a purge.

 On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.
-This is a security decision.
+This is a security decision, as emptying the cache too often can be computationally expensive and cause server outages for a network.

 = WP CLI =